Moduli of objects in finite length abelian categories: Abelian categories and base-change

 \subsection{K-theory and G-theory}

 In this subsection, we recall the standard Grothendieck group construction.
 In algebraic geometry, this construction is often applied to the category of coherent sheaves on a smooth variety, which happens to coincide with the category of perfect objects.
 In general however, because abelian categories may not have finite global dimension, we need to distinguish Grothendieck groups of the given abelian category and of the subcategory of perfect objects.
-We mimic the construction of Quillen’s algebraic K-theory spectrum \cite{quillen-K-theory} as a group completion of the groupoid of finitely generated projective modules, omitting the higher homotopy data.
+We mimic the construction of Quillen’s algebraic K-theory spectrum \cite{quillen-K-theory} as a group completion, with respect to direct sum as the group operation, of the groupoid of finitely generated projective modules, omitting the higher homotopy data.

-\begin{defn} Let $\cC$ be an abelian category. \begin{itemize} \item An object $V$ of $\cC$ is \emph{perfect} if it admits a finite resolution by projective objects in $\cC$.
-We denote by $\Perf (\cC)$ the full additive subcategory of $\cC$ consisting of perfect objects. \item The \emph{(zeroth) K-theory} of $\cC$ is denoted by $\Kzero (\cC)$ and is an abelian group generated by isomorphism classes of objects in $\Perf (\cC)$, subject to the relations of additivity in short exact sequences. \end{itemize} \end{defn}

-\begin{defn} Let $\cC$ be an abelian category.
-The \emph{(zeroth) G-theory} of $\cC$ is denoted by $\Gzero (\cC)$ and is an abelian group generated by isomorphism classes of objects in $\cC$, subject to the relations of additivity in short exact sequences. \end{defn}
+\begin{defn} Let $\cC$ be an essentially small abelian category. \begin{itemize} \item An object $V$ of $\cC$ is \emph{perfect} if it admits a finite resolution by projective objects in $\cC$.
+We denote by $\Perf (\cC)$ the full additive subcategory of $\cC$ consisting of perfect objects. \item The \emph{(zeroth) K-theory} of $\cC$ is denoted by $\Kzero (\cC)$ and is the abelian group generated by isomorphism classes of objects in $\Perf (\cC)$, subject to the additivity relations in short exact sequences. \item The \emph{(zeroth) G-theory} of $\cC$ is denoted by $\Gzero (\cC)$ and is the abelian group generated by isomorphism classes of objects in $\cC$, subject to the additivity relations in short exact sequences. \item We say that a G-theory class $\alpha \in \Gzero (\cC)$ is \emph{effective} if there is $V \in \cC$ such that $\alpha = {[V]}$.
+We denote by $\Geff (\cC)$ the submonoid of effective G-theory classes.
+We similarly define $\Keff (\cC)$ as the set of $\alpha \in \Kzero(\cC)$ such that $\alpha = [V]$ for some perfect object $V$. \end{itemize} \end{defn}